h3x4g0ns/py-chronos/README.md

 Right now, the model is only able to support offline aysmptotic analysis.
 The goals is to perform online analysis so that we can utilize an `EARLY_STOP` if the last `k` predictions have been the same.

+Furthermore, we need some more robust unit testing...

 ## Prior Attempts

 In order to approximate asymptotic behavior, we use the second degree Taylor Expansion in order to estimate the trajectory of the runtime given the point.
 We retain a lookup table for the different asymptoics runtimes that we can expect (This included precomputing first and second derivatives).
 Following trajectories and their derivative functions are known: